MateuszOtmianowski/PythonNotes/Notes.md

 Pandas:
 - the DataFrame is one of Pandas' most important data structures.
 It's basically a way to store tabular data, where you can label the rows and the columns;
 - use 'import pandas as pd' to import;
+- data_frame.head() returns first 5 rows, n arguments specifies how many rows will be displayed;
+- you can use the shape attribute to understand the dimensions of the DataFrame.
+The shape attribute returns a tuple of integers representing the number of rows followed by the number of columns;
 - data frame can be created from the dictionary with variables defined in different keyes ex. 'year':[x,x,x,x,x], 'pop':[x,x,x,x,x], use pd.DataFrame(my_dict) for transformation;
 - 'df.index=row_labels' sets row labels to names specified in custom row_labels, DO NOT use () after the index;
 - pd.read_csv(file_name) reads in csv file, index_col argument is used to specify which column in the CSV file should be used as a row label;